isomerpages/enterprisesg-rice/_licences/Types of Rice Licences.md

 | 4 | License to import for manufacturing| Import of 100% broken white rice for manufacturing purposes. |
 | 5 | Licence to carry on wholesale dealings in rice     |Carry out wholesale dealings of all type of rice in Singapore.
 Import of rice is not permitted.|
 | 6 | Temporary Licence  |  One-off importation of rice for personal/commercial reason(s) and the parcel must be less than 100KG.    |

+*Do note that the application process for the Rice Licences 1-5 differs from the application process for a Temporary Licence.
+Refer to the next page for more details on application.*